osresearch/moon-watch/README.md

 You as well as the [Fossil-HR-SDK](https://github.com/dakhnod/Fossil-HR-SDK/blob/main/DOCUMENTATION.md), which has the tools to build and pack the `wapp` files to install via [GadgetBridge](https://gadgetbridge.org/).
 As of 2022-08-12, the gen6 support is not yet in mainline, so you will need to build with [PR#2775](https://codeberg.org/Freeyourgadget/Gadgetbridge/pulls/2775) to detect the newer watches.
+Also note that there are [special paring instructions for the Fossil/Skagen HR](https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Fossil-Hybrid-HR) that require an authorization key to be retrieved from the OEM's servers.

+If these are installed and your watch paired, you *should* be able to run `make` and have it build the `build/stopwatchApp.wapp` file and use `adb` to push it to your Android phone running GadgetBridge, which *should* install it to the watch.
+There's lots of issues here, so it might require some hacking or manual steps.
+Sorry, I haven't figured out how to do this reliably yet either.

 ## Images